pradhp1999/dhruva/README.md

 ## Getting Started

 ### Prerequisites
+- Ensure you have access to clone this repo.
 - Redis is needed to run Integration tests.
-- Clone the repo in your IDE (IntelliJ Ultimate recommended (see below)).
+- Clone the repo in your IDE (IntelliJ Ultimate recommended (see below)) and make sure you have JDK8.
 - Setup [secure access to Cisco's artifactory](https://sqbu-github.cisco.com/pages/WebexSquared/docs/DeveloperTools/maven.html).

 #### Intellij Ultimate